graphql/graphql-spec/spec/Section 3 -- Type System.md

 A GraphQL schema may wish to represent a situation where an input could take one of many different options.
-When using the type system definition language, `@oneField` is used to indicate that the input object accepts exactly one
+When using the type system definition language, `@oneField` is used to indicate that the input object requires exactly one field be provided (and the value of that field must not be {null}):
-field:

 ```graphql
 input UserUniqueCondition @oneField {